Inflation vs. Disinflation: What Is the Difference?

 Why do people confuse disinflation with falling prices?

 Because in everyday language a slowdown is often heard as a reversal.
 In macro terms, however, slower inflation is not the same as lower price levels.
-The direction of prices can remain upward even while the pace moderates.
+Prices can keep moving upward even while the pace of increase moderates.